What to wear to a Sumo match? How to choose what to wear and what to bring

 Since it is necessary to take off your shoes to sit in the square seats, choose footwear that is easy to remove, such as sneakers you are used to wearing.
 This will also make it easier to leave your seat when you go to the restroom or concession stand.

 Also, the venue has many stairs and steps, so it is best to avoid pinwheels and other unstable footwear.
-There are no shoe boxes, and footwear must be placed under the seats, so bulky footwear such as long boots should also be avoided.
+Since there are no shoe boxes and footwear must be placed under the seats, bulky footwear such as long boots should also be avoided.

 Keep carry-on luggage such as bags small.

-The space for one person in a masu-seat is about the size of a sheet of cushion, and many people find it to be smaller than they imagined when they actually sit down.
-If you have a large bag or two or more pieces of luggage, you may not be able to place them in your seat.
+The space for one person in a masu-seat is the equivalent of one zabuton, and many people find it to be smaller than they imagined when they actually sit down.
+If you have a large bag or two or more pieces of luggage, you may not be able to place them inside the seat.
 Try to keep your luggage as small and compact as possible to avoid taking up too much space.

 Things that are useful to have with you when watching sumo